SteffenCarlsen/OSRS-AutoSwitcher---PvPHelper/README.md

 * Going back to old mouse postion after switching
 * Hotkey selection
 * Supporting Fixed/Resizeable and stretched Fixed (RuneLite) //Temporarily not supported
+* Prayer switching on hotkey
+* Automatically special attack on target at mouse position
 * Saving and loading presets

 ## Built With